-A good spring clean can revolutionise your home, and help you feel clear, calm and ready to face what comes your way.
+A good spring clean can revolutionise your home, and help you feel clear, calm and ready to face the day.
 But the kitchen is one area that can often be left to the wayside.
 For the organisation-phobic, there’s nothing more daunting than a full spice rack and an overflowing pantry.
 But it can be done!
-Interior design house Neptune have shared some insight on how to organise your kitchen cupboards and larder.
-That means no more waste from long-forgotten packages at the back, navigating your pantry with ease, and a far more aesthetic result!
+Here, interior design house Neptune shares some insight on organising your kitchen cupboards and larder.
+That means no more waste from long-forgotten packages at the back, navigating your pantry with ease, and a far more aestheticly pleasing result.

 Now that you have the foodstuffs and equipment that you want to store, organise them into categories — dried pulses, jars, boxes of cereals, snacks.

 - Within the categories, organise the foods by use-by dates — with the longest at the back of the shelf, like a supermarket would do.

 - By organising the shelves like a shop front, you will soon realise what you are over-buying.